Ancient Iranian religion: Myths

-Since all sources on Persian mythology, both from indigenous texts and classical authors, originated after the emergence of Zoroastrianism, it is difficult to distinguish between myths that are Zoroastrian innovations from that those that are inherited.
-The fact that Zoroastrianism is heavily inspired by already existing ideas and has adapted from previous Iranian religions makes this discerning particularly hard.
-Like other ancient religions in general, Iranian religions did not have a main collection of myths.
-Iranian myths are rather fragments from a diverse variety of myths that exhibit variations in common themes.
+Since all sources on Persian mythology, both from indigenous texts and classical authors, originated after the emergence of Zoroastrianism, it is difficult to distinguish between myths that are Zoroastrian innovations and those that are inherited.
+The fact that Zoroastrianism was heavily inspired by existing ideas and had adapted from previous Iranian religions makes the distinction difficult to discern.
+Like other ancient religions, Iranian religions did not have an organized collection of myths.
+Iranian myths are rather fragments from various stories that exhibit variations on common themes.

-There is a variant of the Noah's Ark myth in Iranian religion.
+There is a variant of the Great Flood myth in Iranian religion.
 Here Yama appears as the herdsman and leader of mankind.
 Yama rules the world for a long time, during which the earth is increased threefold due to overcrowding.
 Ahura Mazda tells Yama that a great winter is on the horizon.
 He advises Yama to build a large three-story barn-like structure (vara) in order to hold seeds of plants and pairs of animals.
 It seems that the vara were actually some sort of paradise or blessed island, even though the story at first developed as myth among pastoralists about the culture hero building a first winter cattle station.

 Zoroaster appears to have been the first religious figure to develop an eschatological myth about a future saviour to rescue the world from evil.
 This idea plays an important part in Zoroastrianism.
 It was probably also influential in introducing the concept of the messiah in exile Judaism.

 Pantheon

 The Iranian pantheon was similar to that of other Indo-European religions.
 It contained a large number of deities, primarily male.
 These deities personified natural phenomena, social norms or institutions.
 It seems that there were two major groups of deities, the daivas and the ahuras.
 Daiva, which means "heavenly one", is derived from the common Proto-Indo-European word for "god", which is the meaning it has in the Vedas.
 Among some Iranians and in Zoroastrianism the daivas were considered demons, but this view was not universal.
 The ahuras ("lords") were noble sovereign deities.
-They were contradicted with the bagha ("the one who distributes") and the yazata ("the one who worshipped").
+They were contradicted with the bagas ("the ones who distribute") and the yazatas ("the ones who are worshipped").

 The chief of the pantheon was Ahura Mazda ("wise lord").
 He was particularly connected with the principle of social and cosmic order called asha in Avestan.
 Closely connected to him was the ahura Mithra.
 Mithra was the god who presided over the covenants.
 In Iranian religion there were two gods with martial traits similar to those of Vedic Indra, these were Mithra and Vrthraghna.
 The most prominent female deities were Spanta Aramati, the deity of the earth, and Ardvi Sura, the deity of the sacred river.